StuartHan/cse110-w21-group1/specs/adrs/022121-Site-Styling.md

 ### Positive Consequences

-- More incentive for users to use the app \br
+- More incentive for users to use the app
-- Gives users the option of selecting their own preferences \br
+- Gives users the option of selecting their own preferences
-- Retains full usability of the web application \br
+- Retains full usability of the web application

 ### Negative Consequences